 The power to issue shares may be delegated for a period not exceeding 18 months from the time of the resolution to delegate.
-This period will be reduced to 16 months from the moment the Bill to implementation of the Transparency Directive enters into force (presumably October 1st, 2008).

 The resolution to delegate must state whether the delegation can be withdrawn by the annual general meeting.